ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 This action simply runs the below `noteToSubtasks` function on the selected task.

+## Collapse Subtasks

+This action simply runs the below `noteToSubtasks` function on the selected task(s).

 # Functions

 This plugin contains the following function within the `noteToSubtasksLib` library: